okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 });
 ```

-Remove the bearer token from the headers in `crypto-pwa/src/providers/holdings/holdings.ts`, and shorten the URLs so they're relative.
+Remove the bearer token from the headers in `crypto-pwa/src/providers/holdings/holdings.ts`, and shorten the URLs, so they're relative.

 ```diff
 -import { HttpClient, HttpHeaders } from '@angular/common/http';